AGIHALO/halo-python-sdk/README.md

-# Halo Python SDK
+# HALO Python SDK

-The official Python client for Halo API, featuring **x402 auto-payment middleware** that can be attached to any existing AI client.
+The official Python client for Halo API, featuring **x402 auto-payment middleware** that seamlessly handles payment requirements for AI models.

 > **👼 proper noun [HALO (Hyper-Available Lifeline Oracle)]**:
 > A protocol where a dormant agent receives a temporary intelligence boost ("HALO") to survive a resource crunch (402 Error).